mich4lang3l0/Bank-Customer-Profile-PowerBI/README.md

 ### 🔹 Key Metrics

 - **Dataset:** Over 10 thousand of customer records (Anonymized).
 - **Tool:** Power BI (Data Cleaning, Modeling, DAX, Visualization).

 ## 📊 Dashboard Gallery

-*Since the live report cannot be published due to administrative restrictions, below are the high-resolution previews of the dashboard pages.*

 ### 1. Executive Summary

 **Goal:** Take a deep look into customer overview